tos-network/emo/docs/config.md

 ### `Swarm.ConnMgr`

 The connection manager determines which and how many connections to keep and can be configured to keep.
-Kubo currently supports two connection managers:
+Emo currently supports two connection managers:

 * none: never close idle connections.
 * basic: the default connection manager.